 Eight studies explored the independent prognostic ability of interim PET by adjusting for other established prognostic factors (e.g. disease stage, B symptoms).
 We did not pool the results because the multivariable analyses adjusted for a different set of factors in each study.

 Twelve (out of 23) studies reported OS.
 Six of these were assessed as low risk of bias in all of the first four domains of QUIPS (study participation, study attrition, prognostic factor measurement and outcome measurement).
 The other six studies were assessed as unclear, moderate or high risk of bias in at least one of these four domains.
-Nine studies were assessed as high risk, and three studies as moderate risk of bias for the domain study confounding.
-Eight studies were assessed as low risk, and four studies as high risk of bias for the domain statistical analysis and reporting.
+Four studies were assessed as low risk, and eight studies as high risk of bias for the domain other prognostic factors (covariates).
+Nine studies were assessed as low risk, and three studies as high risk of bias for the domain 'statistical analysis and reporting'.

 We pooled nine studies with 1802 participants.
 Participants with HL who have a negative interim PET scan result probably have a large advantage in OS compared to those with a positive interim PET scan result (unadjusted HR 5.09, 95% confidence interval (CI) 2.64 to 9.81, I² = 44%, moderate-certainty evidence).
 In absolute values, this means that 900 out of 1000 participants with a negative interim PET scan result will probably survive longer than three years compared to 585 (95% CI 356 to 757) out of 1000 participants with a positive result.